philgyford/django-hines/README.md

 Adding and removing python depenencies is most easily done with a virtual environment on your host machine.
 This also means you can use that environment easily in VS Code.

-Set up and activate a virtual environment on your host machine using [virtualenv](https://virtualenv.pypa.io/en/latest/):
+Set up and activate a virtual environment on your host machine using [uv](https://github.com/astral-sh/uv):

-    $ virtualenv --prompt . venv
+    $ uv venv --python 3.10
+    $ uv sync
-    $ source venv/bin/activate
+    $ source .venv/bin/activate

-We use [pip-tools](https://pip-tools.readthedocs.io/en/latest/) to generate `requirements.txt` from `requirements.in`, and install the dependencies.
-Install the current dependencies into the activated virtual environment:

-    (venv) $ python -m pip install -r requirements.txt

-To add a new depenency, add it to `requirements.in` and then regenerate `requirements.txt`:
+To add a new depenency, add it to `pyproject.toml` and then regenerate `requirements.txt` (the file used in production):

-    (venv) $ pip-compile --upgrade --quiet --generate-hashes

-And do the `pip install` step again to install.

-To remove a dependency, delete it from `requirements.in`, run that same `pip-compile` command, and then:

-    (venv) $ python -m pip uninstall <module-name>
+    (venv) $ uv pip compile pyproject.toml -o requirements.txt

-To update the python dependencies in the Docker container, this should work:

-    $ ./run pipsync

-But you might have to do `docker compose build` instead?

 ### pre-commit